jamesrcole/dispGol/README.md

 -----------

-  * possible enhancements to make nature animation clearer
+  * possible enhancements to make meaning of the animation clearer
      * make matches more prominent
         * try making the updateSquare and the matching condition's backgrounds turn green when there's a match.
         * could also highlight the counts.
 After all, they are what determine whether there is a match or not.